sleepypioneer/lagreene-ceramics/terraform/README.md

 terraform apply "current.tfplan"
 ```

 This will deploy the changes in the app to heroku.

+#### Addning new requirement

 If you have added new packages do not forget to update the `requirements.txt` there is a make target to do this inside `./app` (you will still have to remove `pkg-resources==0.0.0` manually after running this command)

+#### Adding a super user **Important for the first time**

-*** The first time you may have to run some of the `python manage.py` commands in the console of your Heroku app including creating a super user to be able to access the admin panel.
+The first time you may have to run some of the `python manage.py` commands in the console of your Heroku app including creating a super user to be able to access the admin panel.